jjmontesl/cubesviewer/README.md

 * Report bugs: https://github.com/jjmontesl/cubesviewer/issues
 * Discussion at Google Groups: http://groups.google.com/group/cubes-discuss

-If you are using CubesViewer, we'd love to hear from you.
-Suggestions are welcome.
+If you are using or trying CubesViewer, we'd love to hear from you (tweet: #cubesviewer).

 Authors
 =======